-BACP will review the financial and business information provided in the application file, and the results of the criminal background check, to determine if the owners/officers of the business are eligible to hold a liquor license.
+BACP will review the financial and business information provided in the application file, as well as the results of the criminal background check, to determine if the owners/officers of the business are eligible to hold a liquor license.
 The Illinois Liquor Control Act prohibits the issuance of a liquor license to persons who have been convicted of a felony and some types of misdemeanors.

 Step 7: Public Notifications

 Within 5 days of the application file date, the Department of Business Affairs and Consumer Protection is required to notify all of the registered voters residing within 250 ft. of the proposed business location by mail.
-The notification informs the public that an application for liquor license has been filed.
-The public has the opportunity to provide comments or submit written objections to the Department of Business Affairs and Consumer Protection.
-The public has 35 days to submit comments and/or written objections.
+The notification informs the public that an application for a liquor license has been filed.
+The public then has 35 days to submit comments or written objections to the Department of Business Affairs and Consumer Protection.
 Negative community response may result in the denial of a liquor license.
 No liquor license will be issued until the public comment period has expired.
-The public comment period ends 35 days after the application is filed.

 Step 8: Submit Required Documents